 These trees were planted, along with the restoration of the orchard, with the help of The Orchard Project.
 The varieties of these new trees are more varied, for example; Rajka, a modern variety from the Czech Republic, Court Pendu Plat, dating back to 17th century France, and a few English ones to complement the existing trees.
 These speak less of the practicality of fruit needed for a working kitchen, and more of a celebration of apples, showcasing a variety of more unusual apples to spark an interest from passers-by.

-The site is managed by Redbridge Council including a local volunteer group called Vision.
+The site is owned by the London Borough of Redbridge, but managed by Vision RCLs, Nature Conservation Ranger Team and their Nature Conservation Volunteers.
 It is open to park users, who are allowed to take an apple or two if they want (I definitely want to find out what a French apple from the 1600’s tastes like!).

 As I wander round, I notice that there are apple trees in more overgrown areas; behind thick brambles and nettles, and surrounded by foliage.
 Of course, this may be the result of a lack of funding for the restoration, or the practicalities of how many apple trees are needed and able to be maintained, but I think more likely is that it was a deliberate intention to leave wild areas.
 I know veteran trees are great for wildlife, the old and rotting wood provides much needed habitat for creatures when a lot of this kind of environment is cut down and tidied away.
 So a few areas where veteran trees are left in wilder surroundings, that people can’t easily access and disturb, must be beneficial to the bio diversity of the area, and being right next to the ancient woods may even complement its usefulness for the wildlife and complex eco system of the ancient forest environment.